-The SIRIUS slices do NOT have to be fastened to the SBOX - they can be located within USB cable distance away.
+The SIRIUS slices do NOT have to be fastened to the SBOX - they can be located within a USB cable distance away.
 The EtherCAT modules can be separated by up to 100 meters (328 feet) from each other.
 The SBOX provides the timing and synchronization of all data.

-Please note that if we connect an external clock master to the SBOX such as GPS PPS, NTP, IRIG, etc, that all of the data will be referenced to absolute time.
+Please note that if we connect an external clock master to the SBOX such as GPS PPS, NTP, IRIG, etc, all of the data will be referenced to absolute time.

 Learn more about EtherCAT:

-Combining SIRIUS XHS Systems via PTPv2
+Combining SIRIUS XHS systems via PTPv2